-As noted in Section 8 of this Report, according to ATSDR (2017b, pg.
+According to ATSDR (2017b, pg.
 3), "A marine in training at Camp Lejeune consumes an estimated 6 liters of water per day for three days per week and 3 liters per day the rest of the week (ATSDR 2016).
 Under warm weather conditions, a marine may consume between 1 and 2 quarts of water per hour...
 (Bove et al. 2014a)."
 The value of "1 to 2 quarts of water per hour" is difficult to rely on as the number of hours is not provided.
-However, the estimate of 6 L/day is supportable given that the information is specific to marines in training.
-Therefore, the value of 6 L/day (as used in this Report) is a reasonable and conservative value for water intake by a marine in training.
+However, the estimate of 6 L/day is supportable given that the information is specific to marines at Camp Lejeune.
+The estimate of 6 L in a day is equal to about 25 8-ounce glasses of water (or about two full glasses every hour during a 12-hour day).
+The value of 6 L/day is a reasonable and conservative value for water intake by a marine in training.
 I used this high-end value of 6 L/day to estimate drinking water intake for marines in training.
-The estimate of 6 L in a day is equal to about 25 8-ounce glasses of water (or about two full glasses every hour during a 12-hour day).
+I did not make assumptions regarding the number of days per week that a plaintiff engaged in heavy activity (see the Expert Report of Dr. Lisa Bailey).

-5 See, for example, pg.
+&lt;sup>1 See, for example, pg.
 26 of Dr. Reynolds' Expert Report.
-Based on my calculations, the weighted daily value should be: (6x3) + (3.1x4) / 7 = (18 + 12.4) / 7 = 30.4 / 7 = 4.34 L/day.
+Based on my calculations, the weighted daily value should be: (6x3) + (3.1x4)/7 = (18 + 12.4)/7 = 30.4/7 = 4.34 L/day.

-Additional information on issues with using the FM-based information (as was done in the report by Dr. Reynolds) is given in Section 10.2.
+Additional information on issues in using the FM-based information is given in Section 11.2.